Best Camtasia Alternative 2026

 |---|---|---|

-| Price | $9.99 One-Time | $249.99 one-time / $313.99/yr |
+| Price | $29.99 One-Time | $249/yr or $299.99 one-time |

-| Platform | macOS native app · Windows Coming Soon | Windows & Mac desktop only |
+| Platform | macOS native app | Windows & Mac desktop only |

 | Zoom Effects | Timeline-based (1.25x-5x) | Smart Focus (auto-detect) |

-| Custom Backgrounds | Gradient wallpapers | No gradient backgrounds |
+| Custom Backgrounds | 18 gradient wallpapers | No gradient backgrounds |

-| Learning Curve | Minimal — intuitive UI | Steep — multi-track NLE |
+| Learning Curve | Minimal, intuitive UI | Steep, multi-track NLE |

 | Annotations | Not available | Callouts, arrows, shapes |